AdaCompNUS/summit/Docs/tutorials/preparing_maps.md

 # Map data sources
 For a given map, SUMMIT requires both a corresponding OSM file and SUMO network, which provide the respective information:

-  * OSM file: Landmark data for spawning landmark objects, and geographical bounds for satellite imagery.
+  * OSM file: Landmark data for spawning landmark objects.
-  * SUMO network: Road contexts.
+  * SUMO network: Road contexts, and geographical bounds for satellite imagery.

 Note that sidewalk information is not required at all, since SUMMIT automatically calculates the sidewalks as boundaries along roads.